Percy Jackson & the Olympians: Origins

-Development for the Percy Jackson series commenced when Rick Riordan began telling bedtime stories for his son Haley Riordan, who had at the time been diagnosed with ADHD and dyslexia.
-His son, Haley, had been studying Greek mythology in second grade and requested that his father tell him bedtime stories based on Greek myths.
-When Rick Riordan ran out of myths, his son suggested that he would make up new stories using existing mythological characters and new ones.
-This led Riordan to create the fictional character of Percy Jackson and create the story of him traveling across the United States to recover Zeus's lightning bolt, which was thought to be done by Hades.
-Haley suggested that he should turn that story into a book, and Riordan wrote the first book, later becoming known as The Lightning Thief, over the next year despite being busy at that time.
+Rick Riordan has said that the development of these novels began when he was telling bedtime stories to his son, Haley Riordan.
+Haley had been diagnosed with ADHD and dyslexia.
+Haley had been studying Greek mythology in second grade and asked his father to tell him stories based on Greek myths.
+When Riordan ran out of myths, his son suggested that he make up new stories based on the gods.

+Riordan created the fictional character of Percy Jackson and a story about his traveling across the United States to recover Zeus's lightning bolt.
+Haley suggested his dad should make it a book, and Riordan wrote what became known as The Lightning Thief over the next year.

-Leaving his manuscript with his agent and editor for review, Rick Riordan presented the book to a group of sixth, seventh, and eighth graders to read and critique.
-He gained their approval, and with their help, came up with the name of the book and created the way Percy's sword works.
-In 2004, the book was sold to Miramax Books for enough money for Riordan to quit his job and focus on writing.
-After it was released on 28 June 2005, it sold over 1.2 million copies.
-The book was released in multiple versions, including hardcover, paperback and audio editions.
-It has been translated into multiple languages and published all over the world.
+After submitting his manuscript to his agent and editor, Riordan presented the book to a group of sixth, seventh, and eighth graders for their reactions.
+He gained their approval and, with their help, came up with the book title and the way Percy's sword works.
+In 2004, the book was sold to Miramax Books for enough money that Riordan could quit his job and focus on writing full-time.
+After it was published in 2005, it sold more than 1.2 million copies.
+The book was released in multiple editions, including hardcover, paperback, and audio editions.
+It has been translated into multiple languages and published internationally.

 Plot

-Set in the mid-2000s, the series follows the story of Perseus "Percy" Jackson, a boy who discovers he is a demigod son of Poseidon.
-He was abandoned by his father because of an oath made by the Big Three (Zeus, Poseidon and Hades), the sons of Kronos, to not father any more children after World War II.
-The oath was sworn since the demigod children of the three gods are too powerful and have potential for great bloodshed (in-universe, World War II was a fight between children of the Big Three).
-Percy's journey turns even more electrifying when he discovers that numerous people and ancient monsters are trying to kill him due to his status as a demigod, latent strength, and growing influence in the Greek world.
-Percy also finds out that there are even more demigods like him in Camp Half-Blood, a training camp in Long Island.

-With his friend Annabeth Chase, and his best friend and companion Grover Underwood (a satyr who Percy finds out is actually his protector), his journey across the frightening mystic worlds begins.
-Percy soon finds himself fulfilling extraordinary quests, prophecies, and fighting battles with and for the gods against the rising threat of the Titans.
-He also finds himself at a crossroads: either he helps in the destruction of the world, or in preserving it.
+The original series is set in the mid-2000s and follows Perseus "Percy" Jackson, a 12-year-old boy who learns he is the son of the Greek god Poseidon.
+Zeus, Poseidon, and Hades had sworn not to father any more children after World War II, and as such, Poseidon did not interact with him as a child.
+The gods took that pledge because their children were too strong and had the potential to cause immense slaughter (in the universe's continuity, World War II was a conflict among their offspring).
+When Percy learns that he is at risk of being found by ferocious monsters because of his demigod status and strength, he also learns that Camp Half-Blood, a training facility on Long Island, New York, houses more demigods like him.
+He journeys with a new friend, Annabeth Chase, a daughter of Athena, and his best friend and traveling companion, Grover Underwood, a satyr who is his guardian.
+As the threat posed by the Titans grows, Percy begins to complete remarkable tasks, fulfill predictions, and engage in combat with and for the gods.
+He realizes that he can either contribute to the world's destruction or preservation.